Skip to content

 },

-2. Verify your package is available.
-You can see it listed on the Allen Institute’s GitHub NPM package registry or on the homepage of this repository.
+3. Verify your package is available.
+You can see it listed on the Allen Institute’s NPM organization package registry or on the homepage of this repository.

-When you have changes to an existing package that you want to publish, follow these steps to publish the changes:
+When you have changes to an existing package that you want to publish, follow these steps:

-3. Get that version number update onto the main branch and make sure everything is ship-shape for publishing.
+1. Get all changes onto the main branch and make sure everything is ship-shape for publishing.

-5. Verify that the updated package is available.
-You can see it listed on the Allen Institute’s GitHub NPM package registry or on the homepage of this repository.
+3. Verify that the updated package is available.
+You can see it listed on the Allen Institute’s NPM organization package registry or on the homepage of this repository.

 If any of the previous steps don’t work due to updates in GitHub’s platform, please reference GitHub’s documentation for details and submit a PR updating this documentation.